 Historically, kidney stones have posed a considerable health challenge, with increasing prevalence worldwide.
 About 14.8% of the population suffers from kidney stones, which causes physical discomfort and economic strain on society.
 Caffeine, primarily consumed through coffee, is an integral part of many people’s diets, with around 89% of U.S. adults consuming it daily.
 Some studies have previously indicated the potential health benefits of caffeine on various body systems, and a connection between diet and kidney stones was suspected.

-The extensive data for this research was sourced from the National Health and Nutrition Examination Survey (NHANES) spanning 2007-2018.
+The extensive data for this research was sourced from the National Health and Nutrition Examination Survey (NHANES), which lasted from 2007 to 2018.
 This survey encompasses detailed demographic data, health assessments, and other relevant indicators, making the sample representative of the U.S. civilian population.
 The study was comprehensive, considering numerous variables such as age, gender, BMI, total water consumption, alcohol intake, dietary habits, and socioeconomic characteristics.

 Despite its robust methodology, the study has some limitations.
 Being a cross-sectional study, it cannot definitively establish cause-and-effect relationships.
 Moreover, based on 24-hour recalls, the caffeine intake data may introduce potential biases due to participant recall and variability.